Reminiscing The Day Ninoy Was Killed

 After lunch on the said day, I drove our two sons in a company-provided car to Greenhills Shopping Center in San Juan, Metro-Manila In those days, there was no SM Megamall, EDSA-Shangrila and Robinson-Ortigas yet.
 I can recall that we bought some kiddie stuff but can’t remember anymore if there was already a Jollibee store in the area where we might have taken our snacks before going home.
 By the way, our only daughter was 1-1/2 years old at that time and too young to be with us that day.

 When we went home at late afternoon, I was disturbed to see my wife sobbing while telling me about the sad news on Ninoy’s assassination that she heard over the radio.
 I consoled and told her that the news may not be true but in the early evening newscast on television, I saw the gruesome truth that they indeed killed the number 1 tormentor of the dictator.
-To this date, no mastermind of the crime has been legally established but to me, it does not matter anymore.
+To this date, no mastermind of the crime (to check for firearms or weapons offense, click here) has been legally established but to me, it does not matter anymore.
 I have only one suspect in mind and for me, if there’s only one suspect in a crime, he should be it already.